cliosight/cliosight_templates/overview.md

 ### Dashboard <a name="dashboard"></a>
-A dashboard is an aggregation of forms, reports and HTML/CSS code snippets.
-Access can be controlled upto report filter level.
-This makes it the easiest way to develop and host an analytics dashboard, a SPA or a landing page.
+A dashboard is an aggregation of forms, reports, charts and HTML.
+Access can be controlled upto report column.
+This makes it the easiest way to host a dashboard or a data application.

 ### Examples of Dashboards <a name="dashboard_example"></a>